 How Colleges Search for Students Online

-Earn points towards a Starbucks gift card!*
+., start learning from this page to earn points towards a Starbucks gift card!*

 How Colleges Search for Students Online

-Earn points towards a Starbucks gift card!*
+., start learning from this page to earn points towards a Starbucks gift card!*

 As a student, are you aware of the ways that colleges will search for you online?
 When you apply to college or a job, it is very likely that they will go on the internet and search for you so that they can get a complete picture of who you are.
 In today's video, we're going to show you the top 7 ways that colleges search for applicants online.
 We recommend that you follow the steps below and use Google to search for yourself, so that you can see the positive and negative results associated with your digital footprint.